 Daily Health News

-Is meloxicam safe to take if I'm pregnant or breastfeeding?
+Is tramadol safe to take tramadol if I am pregnant or breastfeeding?

-Meloxicam should be stored in a dry place at room temperature, 15 C to 30 C (59 F to 86 F).
+Store tramadol at room temperature, 15 C to 30 C (59 F to 86 F), in a sealed container.

 Multimedia: Slideshows, Images & Quizzes